Israel-Lebanon Tensions Escalate Amid Airstrikes and Diplomatic Concerns

 Canada and the European Union also voiced their outrage, with EU chief Charles Michel labeling the attack as “irresponsible and unacceptable,” urging all parties to adhere to international humanitarian law.
 The incident has further strained relations between Israel and the UN, as peacekeepers had rejected Israeli demands to relocate from some of their posts in the region.

-Hezbollah and Lebanon Under Fire
+Hezbollah and Lebanon under fire

 Lebanon has not been spared from Israel’s military actions, with airstrikes hitting Hezbollah positions in Beirut, killing at least 22 people and wounding over 100 others.
 On Thursday, Israeli forces targeted neighborhoods in Ras al-Nabaa and Burj Abi Haidar, reportedly attempting to eliminate Hezbollah security official Wafiq Safa.
 However, Hezbollah’s television network, Al-Manar, confirmed that Safa was not present at the time of the attacks.